coherent-research/dcs-documentation/DCSUserGuide.md

 NB: The order of the columns is actually not significant as the column heading will be used to find the correct column.
 If a column has an unrecognised heading then it will be ignored, therefore it possible to put descriptive columns such as "Comments" for users.
 Note also that columns names are NOT case sensitive.

-An example to compare the daily consumption for a series of register with the daily average for the previous 10 days with various threholds.
+An example to compare the daily consumption for a series of register with the daily average for the previous 10 days with various thresholds.

 |   | A | B | C | D | E | F
 |---|---|---|---|---|---|---